tr3ck3r/linklight/exercises/aws/ansible_engine/5-addservices/README.md

 vi aws_ec2_web_servers.yml
 ```

-Change the web_message strings in quotes to whatever you want displayed (keep it clean please!)
+Change the web_message string in quotes to whatever you want displayed (keep it clean please!)

 Now add this at the bottom: